andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - It has no previous block.
 - It is created without PoW.
 - It is created with a fixed hash.
-- Contains a single transaction that will create the first funds in the blockchain.
+- Contains a single transaction (`genesis transaction`) that will create the first funds in the blockchain.

 ### Blockchain validation

 The blockchain validation is the process of validating if the blockchain is valid.
 A blockchain is valid if:
-- The genesis block is valid.
+- The genesis block is valid. // TODO
-- Each block is valid.
+- Each block is valid [(block validation)](#block-validation).
-- Each block has a reference to the previous block.

-## Transaction and miner pools
+## Pools for transactions and blocks

-This project will use RabbitMQ to simulate the transaction pools and the miner pools.
-Different message queues will be used to send and receive messages between the different services.
+This project will use RabbitMQ to simulate the pools for the transactions and the mined blocks.
+Different exchanges and message queues will be used to send and receive messages between the different services.

 ### Global transaction pool

-The global transaction pool is the pool that contains all the transactions that are not yet included in a block.
-These transactions are waiting to be picked up by a miner.
+The global transaction pool is the pool to where all the transactions will be sent when they are submitted.

-The global transaction pool is responsible for:
-- Receiving a transaction from the wallet.
-- Sending the transaction to the miner mempool.
+This project will use a fanout exchange for this purpose.
+This exchange will be bound to a message queue [(miner mempool)](#miner-mempool) that belongs to the miner.

 ### Miner mempool

-The miner mempool is the pool that contains the transactions that are waiting to be mined.
+The miner mempool is the pool that will contains the transactions that are waiting to be mined.
 The miner will pick up the transactions from the global transaction pool and add them to the miner mempool.

 ### Block anouncement pool

 The block anouncement pool is the pool that contains the blocks that are mined by the miner.
 The miner will send the block to the block anouncement pool so that the blockchain can be updated.

+This project will use a fanout exchange for this purpose.
+This exchange will be bound to a message queue [(miner pool for announced block)](#miner-pool-for-anounced-blocks) that belongs to the miner.

 ### Miner pool for anounced blocks

-The miner pool for anounced blocks is the pool that belongs to a miner.
-This pool will receive the anounced blocks from the block anouncement pool.
-The miner will validate the block and, if the block is valid, the miner will add the block to the blockchain.
+The miner pool for anounced blocks is the pool that contains the mined blocks that are waiting to be validated so they can be added to the blockchain.